NMFCode/NMFdocs/models/FirstNmfProject.md

 </aside>

-Next, we need to define our generated company.nmf file as an EmbeddedResource in the .csproj file, which must look like this:
+Next, we need to define our generated company.nmf file as an EmbeddedResource in the .csproj file, which should look like this:
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">